 Step 4 - Read The Reviews

 Clinics are reviewed on quality and expertise of their service, staff, and care levels provided.

-Step 6 - Paying For Rehab
+Step 6 - Deposits & Paying For Treatment

 It's less common nowadays to see treatment clinics themselves offering payment plan options.